 Photograph: Ruth Corney

-Upcoming Publication THE DARK FLOOD RISES - CANONGATE - NOVEMBER 2016
+Latest publication THE DARK FLOOD RISES - Canongate - November 2016

 Francesca Stubbs holds our hand as we take a walk through death and old age.
 Fran takes us to drinks with her dear friends, dropping off mouth-watering suppers for Claude, her ex-husband, warm and cosy in his infirmity, and visits her daughter, Poppet, holed up as the waters rise in a sodden West Country, as well as texting her son Christopher in Tenerife, dealing with the estate of his shockingly deceased girlfriend.